raydenlim/tp/docs/UserGuide.md

 :information_source: Note:

-* The index refers to the index number shown in the displayed student list.
+* The student index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the student list.
+* The student index **must be a positive integer** 1, 2, 3, …​ that is within the range of the student list.

 </md>
 </div>